 30 January 2019 'The health and wellbeing of grandparents caring for their grandchildren' Professor Karen Glaser, Professor of Gerontology, Director of the Centre for Global Ageing King’s College London.

-NOTE DATE and SPEAKER CHANGE.
-This seminar is now taking place on: 20 February 2019 'The role of social care Personal Assistants in the care and support of older people, and implications for practice: emerging findings' Prof Jill Manthorpe, Director, HSCWRU, King’s College London.
+20 February 2019 'The role of social care Personal Assistants in the care and support of older people, and implications for practice: emerging findings' Prof Jill Manthorpe, Director, HSCWRU, King’s College London.
 (John Woolham is indisposed.)

 27 March 2019 'Older disabled Londoners' everyday mobility' Philip Corran, Research Student, Department of Primary Care & Health Sciences, King’s College London.

 24 April 2019 'Anti-racist practice with Black & Minority (BME) elders revisited' Dr Gurnam Singh, Principal Lecturer in Social Work, Coventry University.

 22 May 2019 'End of life care: perfection not an option - if you don't take risks you can’t innovate' John Powell MBE.

 26 June 2019 'Starved in the midst of plenty?
 Prevalence, causes and consequences of malnutrition in older people' Ayela Spiro, Nutrition Science Manager, British Nutrition Foundation.

 Flyer for this series.

 Earlier related seminar series convened by John Woolham: